FAQ

 A. I attended Indiana University—Southeast for three years, and I graduated with two Bachelor of Arts degrees, one in Economics and one in Philosophy.
 At this point in the conversation, I usually hear, “So are you going to philosophize about the economy?”
 No, I’m not.

-After taking a break from the formal educational system for a few years, I took a bunch of courses online through Liberty University that turned into a Master’s degree in Intercultural Studies within a year.
+After taking a break from formal educational for a few years, I took a bunch of courses online through Liberty University that turned into a Master’s degree in Intercultural Studies within a year.
 So I have that degree as well.

 Q. What’s your day job?